 7. Do I have to submit GRE scores?

 Applicants to the Master of Music program in Music Theory and Musicology are required to submit GRE scores.
 Applicants to the Ph.D. and D.M.A. programs in Church Music are also required to submit GRE scores.
 Baylor's institution code is 6032.

 8. How will I know if I get a graduate assistantship?

 Graduate Assistantships are awarded based on the recommendation of the faculty in the student's major area.
 Decisions typically begin to be made about April 1 (March 15 for Conducting Assistantships) and may take up to two months to complete.
 Candidates will be notified of their status by email as soon as possible after this has been determined.

 Students who are awarded Graduate Assistantships will be asked to sign and return a contract.
-The Graduate Program Director of the School of Music will make the official notice of Graduate Assistantship awards in writing.
+The Associate Dean for Graduate Studies of the School of Music will make the official notice of Graduate Assistantship awards in writing.
 Any discussion of Graduate Assistantship awards or assignments prior to that notice, or by any other persons, shall be considered preliminary and unofficial.

 9. If I am accepted to both the Graduate School and the School of Music, but do not receive a music graduate assistantship, are other financial aid options available?

 Other resources for funding include: work study programs, Direct Unsubsidized Loans, outside scholarships, GradPlus loans, and alternative loans.
 For more information, please contact the Student Financial Aid Office.
 The Graduate School also has a list of open assistantships and job listings.